Scopt97/proj7-auth/README.md

-# Project 7: Authenticated brevet time calculator service
+# Project 7: Authenticated brevet time calculator service.
+Extension of proj6.

-## What is in this repository

-You have a minimal implementation of password- and token-based authentication modules in "Auth" folder, using which you can create authenticated REST API-based services (as demonstrated in class).
+## What?

+An api for the brevets calculator database with authorization

-## Recap
+## REST Resources

-You will reuse *your* code from project
-6 (https://github.com/UOCIS322/proj6-rest).
-Recall: you created the
-following three parts:

-* You designed RESTful services to expose what is stored in MongoDB.
+* RESTful services to expose what is stored in MongoDB.
-Specifically, you used the boilerplate given in DockerRestAPI folder, and created the following:
+Specifically, the following:

 ** "http://<host:port>/listAll" should return all open and close times in the database